ibm-build-lab/cloud-pak-sandboxes/terraform/cp4ba/README.md

 For instructions to provision the sandbox, go [here](https://github.com/ibm-hcbt/cloud-pak-sandboxes/blob/main/terraform/README.md#provisioning-the-sandbox).

-## Provisioning this module in a Terraform Script
+## Running this script locally

+If you plan to run this script using your local Terraform client, you will need to set the following variables in your ./terraform.tfvars file:

 ```hcl
 # --------------------- CLOUD ----------------------